 But a “name” is an abstract entity; so it needs, as it were, a device which can effectively transmit that power.
 And that’s what the “mark” is for.
 This amazing little device (a microchip? a tattoo?) will not only identify its bearer as such-and-such follower of the Beast, but also serves as everyone’s man’s personal bank teller or electronic wallet.

 And those who don’t have the “mark”, they also will be identified, thanks to the computer data bases nowadays that seem to keep track of everything and everyone.
 In times past, a person who didn’t want to show allegiance to a demagogue had a better chance to slip by unnoticed.
 He could even make a false show of allegiance.
 But when the mark comes into force, it will be impossible to do that.

 Receiving the mark is a type of initiation rite, which means a permanent commitment to the Beast and his system.
-If you don’t show your loyalty by performing the initiation rite, then you automatically stand exposed before a vast computer surveillance network as one of those who has refused to worship the Antichrist.
+If you don’t show your loyalty by undergoing the initiation rite, then you automatically stand exposed before a vast computer surveillance network as one of those who has refused to worship the Antichrist.